Former NBA player and actor gets 90 years to life in prison for violent sexual assault - ExBulletin

 Former NBA player and actor gets 90 years to life in prison for violent sexual assault

+HOLLYWOOD – FEBRUARY 14: Actor/basketball player Rashid Byrd attends VIBE: Reggae On The Roof's Sexiest Valentine's Day Party at Millionaire's Mansion on February 14, 2009 in Hollywood, California.
+(Photo by Tiffany Rose/WireImage)

-A former NBA player and actor was sentenced Friday to 90 years to life in prison for a series of violent sexual assaults, some of which took place in Los Angeles County, authorities said.
+(KTLA) A former NBA player and actor was sentenced Friday to 90 years to life in prison for a series of violent sexual assaults, some of which occurred in Los Angeles County, authorities said.

-According to a statement from the Los Angeles Police Department, their investigation into Rashid Byrd began in 2019 after a victim came forward to report that she had been sexually assaulted.
+According to the Los Angeles Police Department, their investigation into Rashid Byrd began in 2019 after a victim came forward to report that she had been sexually assaulted.

-During their investigation, detectives learned [that] in 2010, Byrd was convicted of sexual assault involving another victim, the LAPD statement said.
+During their investigation, detectives learned [that] In 2010, Byrd was convicted of sexual assault involving another victim, the LAPD said in a statement.
 Detectives also discovered that Byrd had been arrested for sexually assaulting a young woman in Washington state in 2005.

 Byrd's victims told investigators he was initially charming before forcing them to engage in various sexual acts.